 Broken down, running is simply putting one foot in front of the other.
 But as you put that foot down, what’s the other one doing?
 And how are you compensating for that weight shift?
+Leg workouts for runners are the key.

-In this post we take a closer look at the responsibility of the hips in keeping you stable and injury free, for miles on end.
+In this post, we take a closer look at the responsibility of the hips in keeping you stable and injury-free, for miles on end.

 Developing control and strength on one leg leads to increased body awareness, improved running form, and ultimately increased endurance for that marathon distance!
+The best leg workouts for running focus on creating a balanced core and lower body throughout the running motion—not just in your standard two-feet on-the-ground activities.

+The single-leg squat.
 We can’t lie to you…this isn’t going to be an easy one.
 But it’s going to WORK.
 FAST.

 Make sure you continue sitting your hips back to create a hinge and space for the upper body to lean forward, over your standing thigh.